Simple API Integration

 }

-async makeHealthcareAPICall(endpoint, data, userContext) {
+async makeHealthcareAPICall(endpoint, data, clientContext) {

-// Verify user permissions
+// Verify client permissions

 const hasPermission = await this.accessControls.verifyPermission(